MFT Degrees, Schools, and Careers in Missouri

 Career Opportunities for MFTs in Missouri

 Importantly, anyone seeking to pursue an MFT career over the next several years can rest assured that there will be plenty of opportunities for employment; in fact, the Bureau of Labor Statistics estimates around a 20 percent growth in positions for MFTs in the next decade!
 In addition to growing opportunities, the U.S. World and News Report ranks MFTs as the 3rd best career in the social sciences and the 70th best job overall, based on factors such as future growth in the industry, salary, and work/life balance, among others.
-Around 340 MFTs are currently employed in Missouri and make an annual average salary of $47,060, which is slightly below the national average for the profession.
-However, salaries for working MFTs will vary widely depending on their place of employment, as MFTs generally make more in governmental positions and less in other domains.
+Salaries for working MFTs will vary widely depending on their place of employment, as MFTs generally make more in governmental positions and less in other domains.
 Overall, the types of jobs that MFTs hold can vary widely, from opportunities within hospitals and medical settings, to academic and educational settings.
 Learn more about MO MFT license requirements.

 Marriage and Family Therapists Salary in Missouri